OTT Streaming – What Every Broadcaster Must Know in 2024

 The difference between VOD and live streaming is that VOD is pre-recorded and can be accessed on-demand, and live streams are recorded and streamed in real-time.

-Video on demand is what most audiences are accustomed to with service providers like Netflix, Amazon Prime, or Hulu.
+Video on demand is what most audiences are accustomed to with service providers like Netflix Amazon Prime, or Hulu.
 Users choose from pre-recorded shows, movies, or content through apps or web browsers and gain immediate access.
 They can pause, rewind, or fast-forward content.
-VOD is perfect for a large number of entertainment and e-learning formats.
+VOD is perfect for a large number of entertainment e-learning formats.

 Video on demand is also a great option when events are not time-sensitive and can be delayed in the publishing schedule.
 This leeway is advantageous as it gives broadcasters time to review and edit their videos before releasing them to users.
 This helps provide the best possible product for their audience.
 VOD usually represent high-quality content as they undergo an editing process before being released on OTT broadcast media platforms.